emilydong001/DH110/Assignments/Assignment01.md

-# Appropriately Delivering Health Information to Seniors
+# Accessible Delivery of Health and Healthcare Information to Seniors

 ## Assignment 1: Heuristic Evaluation